 Frequently Asked Questions

 Puffs are not categorically “bad” for babies and can be a helpful (and quick-dissolve) snack to have in the mix.
-There are many different kinds of puffs including ones made from nuts and seeds that you can explore here.
+There are many different kinds of puffs including ones made from nuts and seeds.

 Kids can eat Honey Nut Cheerios over age 1 when it is safe for kids to consume any products with honey.

 The best baby snacks are the same sorts of foods you’d serve for meals including fruits, veggies, whole grains, dairy like yogurt and cheese, eggs, diced up or shredded meats or fish.
-You can explore my big list of baby snacks for more ideas.
+You can explore my baby snacks for more ideas.

 Best Tips for Success

-• Read more about starting solids and the stages of baby food.
+- Read more about starting solids and the baby food stages.

-• Find my go-to cereals for babies, toddlers, and big kids.
+- Find my favorite cereals for toddlers, babies, and big kids.

 I’d love to hear any questions or feedback on this story, so please comment below!